Women in the classroom

 January 2020 to December 2025

-Funded by Global Affairs Canada, the Empowering Adolescent Girls to Learn and Earn (EAGLE) project will reach 4,200 out-of-school girls, improving their literacy, numeracy, business, and life skills.
+The Empowering Adolescent Girls to Learn and Earn (EAGLE) project, funded by Global Affairs Canada, was designed to reach 4,200 out-of-school girls in Mozambique, improving their literacy, numeracy, business, and life skills.

 The issue facing girls in Mozambique

 Due to its position on the east coast of Africa, Mozambique is also extremely vulnerable to climate change.
 In March 2019, Cyclone Idai struck Mozambique, as well as Malawi and Zimbabwe, followed in April by Cyclone Kenneth.
-Some 250,000 people were displaced and 650 people killed.
-In 2022, including Tropical Storm Ana and Cyclone Gombe, the country has endured five tropical storms and cyclones.
-Gombe alone impacted 736,000 people.1
+250,000 people were displaced and 650 people killed.
+In 2022 alone Mozambique endured five tropical storms including Tropical Storm Ana and Cyclone Gombe, with Gombe affecting more than 736,000 people.1

 Empowering Adolescent Girls to Learn and Earn

-The EAGLE programme will reach 4,200 out-of-school girls, improving their literacy, numeracy, business, and life skills.
-The EAGLE project is based in Manica and Sofala provinces, where poverty rates stand at 55% and 58% respectively.
+The EAGLE project reached 4,335 out-of-school girls, improving their literacy, numeracy, business, and life skills.
+The EAGLE project was implemented in Manica and Sofala provinces (districts of Sussundenga, Macate, Manica, Vanduzi, Gondola, Nhamatanda Gorongosa e Chibabava), where poverty rates stand at 55% and 58% respectively.

-We will focus particularly on those who are married with children, living with a disability, those affected by HIV and AIDS, and those living in rural areas hit by the cyclones.
+Project focused particularly on those who were married with children, living with a disability, those affected by HIV and AIDS, and those living in rural areas hit by the cyclones.

-The girls will take part in accelerated numeracy and literacy classes, and then take vocational classes that will set them onto the road to entrepreneurship or employment, enabling them to pull themselves out of poverty.
+The girls have taken part in accelerated numeracy and literacy classes, and then vocational trainings that set them onto the road to entrepreneurship or employment, enabling them to pull themselves out of poverty.

-The project will also work with 5,600 male community members: husbands, fathers and brothers of the girls.
-The sessions will focus on supporting the girl’s businesses, gender and sexual and reproductive health issues.
+The project has also worked with 5,600 male community members: husbands, fathers and brothers of the girls.
+The sessions were focused on supporting girls’ businesses, gender and sexual and reproductive health issues.

 Helping marginalised girls return to school

-The EAGLE project aims to support marginalised girls who have had no previous schooling, dropped out of school, or failed to achieve basic numeracy and literacy skills in primary school.
+The EAGLE project supported marginalised girls who had never attended school, dropped out of school, or complete primary school without foundational numeracy and literacy skills.
+Reasons for drop out included;

-Through accelerated literacy and numeracy classes, girls develop the basic reading and writing skills that they need to benefit from income-generating opportunities.
-Alongside this, VSO supports young women to gain community backing for their education and economic empowerment.
+Through accelerated literacy and numeracy classes, girls develop the basic reading and writing skills required for income-generating opportunities.
+VSO also supported young women to gain community backing for their education and economic empowerment.

-This initiative works with local education organisations to establish mobile learning centres, as well as training teachers, protection committees, and local government coordination groups to support girls with the services and resources needed to take part in school successfully.
+This initiative worked with local education organisations to establish safe learning centers, train teachers, form child protection committees, and local government coordination groups to ensure girls have access to essential services and resources for successful education.

 Engaging male peers